howlium/cleanify/README.md

 ##### dirtify
 To experiment with the Cleanify project, set your working directory to the source folder and run the dirtify tool.
 Then run the cleanify tool.
 Here are some examples:

+`dirtify --tile --blur 15` (separates source images into tiles, then does a 15-pixel Gaussian blur)</br>
 `dirtify --jpeg 50` (compresses with JPEG at 50% quality, then decompresses)</br>
 `dirtify --blur 5` (performs a Gaussian blur with a 5-pixel radius)</br>
 `dirtify --noise 25` (renders 25% uniform noise on image)</br>